HotelQuickly/WeAreHiring/README.md

 * this call will be full of pair programming - we're having some great assignments waiting for you
 * get ready for that, it will be fun :)

+**You** - if you are in Bangkok, we should meet - let's schedule a quick coffee together

+* and if you are abroad... let's see

 **You** - start working on an audition project

 * if we really really like you, we'll ask you to help us to solve some real issues we're currently solving